Lew Wallace: Writing career

-Ben-Hur made Wallace a wealthy man and established his reputation as a famous author.
+Ben-Hur made Wallace a wealthy man and established his reputation as an author.
 Sales were slow at first; only 2,800 copies were sold in the first seven months after its release, but the book became popular among readers around the world.
 By 1886, it was earning Wallace about $11,000 in annual royalties (equivalent to $290,000 in 2015 dollars), and provided Wallace's family with financial security.
 By 1889, Harper and Brothers had sold 400,000 copies and the book had been translated into several languages.

 In 1900, Ben-Hur became the best-selling American novel of the 19th century, surpassing Harriet Beecher Stowe's Uncle Tom's Cabin.
 Amy Lifson, an editor for Humanities, identified it as the most influential Christian book of the 19th century.
 Others named it one of the best-selling novels of all time.
-At the time of Ben-Hurs one hundredth anniversary in 1980, it had "never been out of print" and had been adapted for the stage and several motion pictures.
-One historian, Victor Davis Hanson, has argued that Ben-Hur drew from Wallace's life, particularly his experiences at Shiloh, and the damage it did to his reputation.
+At the time of Ben-Hurs one hundredth anniversary in 1980, it had never been out of print and had been adapted for the stage and several motion pictures.
+One historian, Victor Davis Hanson, has suggested that Ben-Hur drew from Wallace's life, particularly his experiences at Shiloh, and the damage it did to his reputation.
 The book's main character, Judah Ben-Hur, accidentally causes injury to a high-ranking Roman commander, for which he and his family suffer tribulations and calumny.

-Wallace wrote subsequent novels and biographies, but Ben-Hur remained his most important work.
+Wallace continued to write, but Ben-Hur remained his most successful work.
 Wallace considered The Prince of India; or, Why Constantinople Fell (1893) as his best novel.
 He also wrote a biography of President Benjamin Harrison, a fellow Hoosier and Civil War general, and The Wooing of Malkatoon (1898), a narrative poem.
 Wallace was writing his autobiography when he died in 1905.
 His wife Susan completed it with the assistance of Mary Hannah Krout, another author from Crawfordsville.
 It was published posthumously in 1906.